jesuscuevas/csus_website/_posts/2020-08-24-how-to-record-videos-in-canvas.md

 ---
+date: 2021-01-24
 tags:
     - stat128
+    - stat196k
     - teaching
     - howto
 ---

+We will share our videos with each other through Canvas discussions.
+This post describes two ways to upload videos and make them available to a Canvas discussion.

 In this class, we use videos first of all to build community.
 Don't spend hours making perfect videos; spend that time studying statistics.